 - (5) Includes 366,847 shares of our common stock that the CDCT holds directly.
-Contran retains the power to vote the shares held by the CDCT, retains dispositive power over such shares and may be deemed the indirect beneficial owner of such shares. - (6) A family partnership of which Mr. McIlroy is a general partner holds these shares. - (7) The shares of common stock shown as beneficially owned by Glenn R. Simmons include 1,100 shares his wife holds in her retirement accounts, with respect to which he disclaims beneficial ownership.
+Contran retains the power to vote the shares held by the CDCT, retains dispositive power over such shares and may be deemed the indirect beneficial owner of such shares. - U.S. Bank National Association serves as the trustee of the CDCT.
+Contran established the CDCT as an irrevocable "rabbi trust" to assist Contran in meeting certain deferred compensation obligations that it owes to Harold C. Simmons.
+If the CDCT assets are insufficient to satisfy such obligations, Contran is obligated to satisfy the balance of such obligations as they come due.
+Pursuant to the terms of the CDCT, Contran retains the power to vote the shares held by the CDCT, retains dispositive power over such shares and may be deemed the indirect beneficial owner of such shares. - (6) A family partnership of which Mr. McIlroy is a general partner holds these shares. - (7) The shares of common stock shown as beneficially owned by Glenn R. Simmons include 1,100 shares his wife holds in her retirement accounts, with respect to which he disclaims beneficial ownership.